Information for patients and the public

 Over a million people have participated in COVID-19 research across the UK since the beginning of the pandemic.
 Thanks to all those who volunteered and continue to volunteer, we now have effective vaccines and treatments.

-Taking part in COVID-19 research is vital to enable effective treatments to be identified, evidenced and made available to NHS patients as quickly as possible.
+Public participation in COVID-19 research is still vital to enable effective treatments to be identified, evidenced and made available to NHS patients.

-For the latest news on the NIHRs response to the challenge of COVID-19, visit the NIHR COVID-19 webpage or see a list of COVID-19 studies on this site.
+For the latest news on the NIHR’s response to the challenge of COVID-19, visit the NIHR COVID-19 webpage or see a list of COVID-19 studies on this site.

 Even though there are a number of approved COVID-19 vaccines available to people, it is still very important to take part in new COVID-19 vaccine studies.

 Different vaccines and dose schedules are needed for different groups of people.
 That’s why in the UK we’re still running a number of different COVID-19 vaccine studies, which need more volunteers to step forward.

 COVID-19 is the illness caused by coronavirus, which affects the lungs and airways.
 The UKRI (UK Research and Innovation) website explains the facts about the virus, disease and the epidemic.